-We have audited the accompanying financial statements of governmental activities of Lake Don Pedro Community Services District, as of and for the years ended June 30, 2016, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.
-The prior year summarized comparative information has been derived from the District's 2015 financial statements which were audited by other auditors whom expressed an unqualified opinion.
+We have audited the accompanying financial statements of governmental activities of Lake Don Pedro Community Services District, as of and for the years ended June 30, 2017, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.
+The prior year summarized comparative information has been derived from the District's 2016 financial statements which we audited and expressed an unqualified opinion.